What is Shift Left Testing? | Definition, Benefits, Challenges

 What Shift-Left and Continuous Testing implementations mean for your DevOps strategy?

-Shift-left testing should be incorporated into continuous testing so that testers can generate more frequent, holistic and more practical tests with the implementation of real functional data.
-The combination “shift-left continuous testing” adds to the automation of your application testing, ensures that it is utilized as much, as early, and as continuous as possible throughout the product development pipeline.
+Shift-left testing should be part of your continuous testing strategy so that testers can generate more comprehensive tests with functional data more frequently.
+The combination “shift-left continuous testing” refers to the automation of application testing to make sure it is used early and often during product development pipeline.

-In other words, by incorporating shift left testing and continuous testing, bug detection can be done more efficiently in the early stage, resulting in higher quality feedback and faster issue resolution with lesser effort.
-Learn more
+In simpler terms, by using shift left testing and continuous testing, bug detection will be done earlier in the process resulting in quicker feedback about issues and faster resolutions with less effort.